Steve Finnan: Portsmouth

-Finnan signed a one-year contract with Premier League side Portsmouth on 31 July 2009.
-He made his debut for the club on 3 October in a 1–0 victory against Wolverhampton Wanderers at Molineux, and played regularly in the second half of the season, but with the club in administration and relegated to the Championship, he was not offered a new deal.
-His last appearance for the club was the 2010 FA Cup Final against Chelsea.
+Finnan signed a one-year contract with Premier League club Portsmouth on 31 July 2009.
+He made his debut for the club on 3 October in a 1–0 win against Wolverhampton Wanderers, and played regularly in the second-half of the season, but with the club in administration and relegated to the Championship, he was not offered a new contract.
+His final appearance for the club was in the FA Cup final against Chelsea.

 International career

-A Republic of Ireland Under-21 international, Finnan stepped up to the senior side in 2000 against Greece.
-He cemented his place in the Irish starting XI during the 2002 World Cup qualification matches, supplying the cross for Jason McAteer to score the only goal in a crucial 1–0 home win against the Netherlands in September 2001.
+A Republic of Ireland under-21 international, Finnan made his debut for the senior side on 26 April 2000, against Greece.
+He cemented his place in the starting eleven during the 2002 FIFA World Cup qualification matches, supplying the cross for Jason McAteer to score the only goal in a crucial 1–0 win against the Netherlands on 1 September 2001.

-Finnan appeared in all three of Ireland's group E games in the 2002 FIFA World Cup against Cameroon, Germany and Saudi Arabia.
-Ireland progressed to the second round of the tournament for only the third time in their history where they faced Spain.
-The match ended 1–1 in extra time and went to penalties.
-Finnan took a penalty and scored, but Ireland eventually lost 3–2.
+Finnan appeared in all three of Ireland's group matches at the 2002 FIFA World Cup against Cameroon, Germany and Saudi Arabia.
+Ireland progressed to the Round of 16 of the tournament for only the third time in their history where they faced Spain.
+The match ended 1–1 in extra-time and went to penalties.
+Finnan took a penalty and scored, but Ireland eventually lost the shootout 3–2.

 Injury disrupted Finnan's participation in the unsuccessful attempt to reach the Euro 2004 finals.
-He was a regular choice in the 2006 World Cup qualification games but Ireland failed to qualify for the finals.
+He was a regular starter in the 2006 FIFA World Cup qualification matches but Ireland failed to qualify for the finals.

-He was again a regular selection in the 2008 Euro qualification games but Ireland did not qualify for the finals.
-He scored his second international goal in the group game against Cyprus in a 1–1 draw.
-He then announced his retirement from international football on 22 January 2008 after making 50 appearances for the Republic of Ireland.
+He was again a regular starter in the Euro 2008 qualification matches but Ireland did not qualify for the finals.
+He scored his second international goal in the group match against Cyprus in a 1–1 draw.
+He announced his retirement from international football on 22 January 2008 after making 50 appearances for the Republic of Ireland.
 Tempted by the prospect of working with the newly appointed Ireland manager Giovanni Trapattoni, Finnan came out of retirement in August 2008 to be included in the squad to face Norway in an international friendly.